spritlesoftware/our-website/content/english/services/itsm-services.md

 section2:
-  description: "asd ad asDA dASD" enable : true title : "**Flawlessly Integrating & Enhancing Applications With ManageEngine**" image : "/images/manageengine/manageengineservices.webp"
+  description: "asd ad asDA dASD" enable : true title : "**Building Management System**" image : "/images/manageengine/manageengineservices.webp"
-  alt: "Workflow Diagram for Conversational AI Bots" contents : "Integration can be stressful when it comes to legacy systems.
-We take the burden, You have your data organized."
+  alt: "Workflow Diagram for Conversational AI Bots" contents : "Any building may be improved in terms of comfort, effectiveness, and delight by using our building automation system.
+Your building is prepared for the future with our system in place, so you can be confident."
   button:
     enable: true
-    button_label: "Let's have a talk!"
+    button_label: "Know more"
     link: "bms-fms"

 capablities: